husaab/musicstore/README.md

 # musicstore
-Created a text-based music store application using Java, offering an immersive and simulated music shopping experience.
+A text-based music store application using Java, offering an immersive and simulated music shopping experience.

 Read HOWTOUSE.txt to learn how to use the application